Frequently Asked Questions

 The Student Counseling Center is located on the top floor of the University Center in Room 3170.
-Take the staircase by Blends and Brews, and our office is at the top of the stairs on your right.
+Take the staircase in the middle of the UC, near the food court and we are just past the testing center.

 How do I make an appointment?

-Refer to the Appointment page on this website.
+Refer to the Appointments page on this website.